1Password/onepassword-sdk-go/README.md

 go get github.com/1password/1password-go-sdk
 ```

-5. Use the SDK in your project.
-Make sure to use [secret reference URIs](https://developer.1password.com/docs/cli/secret-references/) (`op://vault/item/field` in the example below) to securely load your secrets from 1Password.
+5. Use the SDK in your project:

 ```go
 import (